 Through the Merger with Certegy, the Company has an obligation to service \$200 million (aggregate principal amount) of unsecured 4.75% fixed-rate notes due in 2008.
-The notes were recorded in purchase accounting at a discount of \$5.7 million, which is being amortized on a straight-line basis over the term of the notes.
+The notes were recorded in purchase accounting at a discount of \$5.7 million, which is being amortized over the term of the notes.
 The notes accrue interest at a rate of 4.75% per year, payable semi-annually in arrears on each March 15 and September 15.